Hankook Ventus Prime 4 vs Michelin Primacy 5

 Subj.
 Dry Handling

-Looking at data from one tire tests, the Hankook Ventus Prime 4 and Michelin Primacy 5 performed equally well in subj. dry handling tests.
+Looking at data from two tire tests, the Hankook Ventus Prime 4 was better during one subj. dry handling tests.
+On average the Hankook Ventus Prime 4 scored 1.18% more points than the Michelin Primacy 5.

 Hankook Ventus Prime 4